 Yes.
-Appropriately trained pharmacy staff can administer publicly funded COVID-19 vaccine to individuals without an Ontario health number provided they have other valid documentation and meet the eligibility criteria.
-Refer to the most recent EO Notice:

-Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies for a list of other valid documentation, eligibility criteria, and billing process.
+Appropriately trained pharmacy staff can administer publicly funded COVID-19 vaccine to individuals without an Ontario health number provided the patient presents with valid ID for documentation (refer to Question #5) and meet the eligibility criteria.
+Refer to the most recent EO Notice: Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies for eligibility criteria, and billing process.

-Note: For individuals who have a valid Ontario health number, pharmacies need the Ontario health number in order to submit the claim for payment.
+Note: For individuals who have a valid Ontario health number, pharmacies need the Ontario health number to submit the claim for payment.
 This would apply even if the individual forgot to bring the Ontario health number to the appointment.